Artboomy/netlogs/README.md

 ## 🚧 Disclaimer

 This is software in its early stages of development, which is developed in the free time.
 You can report a bug or suggestion in the [Issues tab](https://github.com/Artboomy/netlogs/issues).
 I may or may not fix it 😉.

-# Local development

-## 🏗️ Building

-1. Clone `git clone git@github.com:Artboomy/netlogs.git`

-2. Install dependencies `cd netlogs && yarn`

-3. Build `yarn run build`

-4. Enable developer mode in browser at chrome://extensions/ and click **"Load unpacked"** from `dist` folder.

-5. You are ready to go!
-If you don't see the tab in devtools - just reopen it.

-6. You can run `yarn run build:watch` for active development.
-   _Hot reload won't work, you'll need to manually reopen devtools on every change._

-## 📦 Packaging

-Run `yarn run package`.
-This will generate .zip archive, which can be unpacked and installed as development extensions.

-Alternatively, run `yarn run bild:prod` and archive `dist` folder manually.

-## 🗜️ Zip installation

-1. Grab the latest release from [Github](https://github.com/Artboomy/netlogs/releases).
-Download `netlogs.zip`.

-2. Unzip it.

-3. Open chrome://extensions/ and toggle developer mode in the header.

-4. Click **"Load unpacked"** and select folder from step 2.

-5. You are ready to go!
-If you don't see the tab in devtools - just reopen it.